SDN-SYN PoW: Adaptive Ingress-Aware Defense with Non-Interactive PoW Against Volumetric SYN Floods: Introduction

-This paper introduces \textbf{SDN-SYN PoW}, a novel defensive framework that integrates miniature Proof-of-Work (PoW) challenges into TCP SYN packets, governed by a dynamic, centralized Software-Defined Networking (SDN) control plane.
-Our approach redefines the mitigation paradigm by meeting three critical criteria for an ideal defense: \begin{enumerate} \item it shifts the primary economic and computational burden from the victim to the attacker; \item it enables proactive filtering deep within the network fabric, neutralizing threats long before they reach their intended target; and \item it provides a mechanism for adaptive response, applying stringent validation measures only when and where they are needed. \end{enumerate}
+This paper introduces SDN-SYN PoW, a framework that integrates miniature Proof-of-Work (PoW) challenges into TCP SYN packets, governed by a centralized SDN control plane.
+Our approach meets three critical criteria for an ideal defense: \begin{enumerate} \item it shifts the computational burden from the victim to the attacker; \item it enables proactive filtering deep within the network fabric, neutralizing threats before they reach their target; and \item it provides adaptive response, applying stringent validation only when and where needed. \end{enumerate}

-The core innovation of SDN-SYN PoW is leveraging the SDN controller as a network-wide ``nervous system’’ with a global view of traffic~\cite{ref10}.
-It detects emerging SYN floods in real time and selectively raises PoW difficulty only for source regions/prefixes, enabling targeted edge filtering with negligible overhead on legitimate clients.
-Controlled experiments show this adaptive approach outperforms SYN Cookies and avoids their performance degradation under high-volume attacks~\cite{ref11}.

-The principal contributions of this work are: \begin{itemize} \item Adaptive, prefix-scoped difficulty control driven by an SDN controller that senses global SYN anomalies and applies localized PoW policies at ingress. \item Bandwidth-preserving verification that drops invalid SYNs pre-target, avoiding SYN-ACK amplification inherent to cookie-style defenses. \item Low-power friendliness by design, with an analytic latency/CPU model, policy caps, and reuse-based mitigations validated on a physical SDN testbed.